ttmarek/rangle-blogs/form-analytics/README.md

   4. `/order-complete` shows a message indicating a successful order

 Our goal is to collect analytics on the payment form.
-Navigate to the `/payment` view and open up your browser's JavaScript console.
+Navigate to the `/payment` view and open your browser's JavaScript console.

 Refresh the page, type a character into each input field, then click the disabled `Buy Now` button.
-Your form and console should look something like this now:
+Your form and console should look something like
+this:

 <p align="center">
  <img src="https://github.com/ttmarek/rangle-blogs/blob/ae9de9b8ff326a15328c27538b0566793b8725a5/form-analytics/payment-form-redux-actions.png">